cdleveille/bun-bundle/README.md

 ### `isProd`

 (optional) A boolean used to explicitly set the build mode (production or development).
-If unspecified, the build process will look for a `BUN_ENV=production` or `NODE_ENV=production` command line argument or environment variable to determine the build mode.
+If unspecified, the build process will use production mode if it detects a `BUN_ENV=production` or `NODE_ENV=production` command line argument or environment variable.
+Otherwise, it will use development mode.

 ### `suppressLog`

 (optional) A boolean used to suppress the log output of the build process.
 If unspecified, defaults to `false`.

+## Additional Build Config Options

+The `BunBundle.build` function accepts any of the [native Bun.build config options](https://bun.sh/docs/bundler#api).
+The native options explicitly listed above are given opinionated default values.
+Any native option not listed above will simply be passed through to the `Bun.build` function with its normal default value.

 ## Build Output Fields